|

 the same old trivial differences: size, build, sound of bark.
 Great was

+the innocence of the Greeks, and great their foolishness.
 Now, in Plato's world, even though he didn't realize it, there could

 be no new things.
 To make myself clearer, Aristotle correctly argued that